What do we like to do with students? Good question!

 All study and no fun makes life very, very dull!

 Don't forget there’s so much more to learning than just what you get from academics!
-Are you also hoping to learn about life in America… it may be different than what you’ve seen on TV?
-We know there will be lots of opportunities for you to gather socially with classmates and with those from your own cultures.
-This is natural.
-As part of your education experience, we’d like to suggest making friends with people & families who actually live here, who can give you a real taste of what families and individuals are like in the US.
+Are you also hoping to learn about life in America… it's not like what you’ve seen on TV?
+We know there will be lots of opportunities for you to gather socially with classmates and with those from your own cultures; this is natural.

 We’d like to learn about you.
 Would you like to learn about us and gain lifelong friends in the process?
 This happens in homes, during fun trips (short “study-break” hikes) to explore the natural local beauty, shopping trips and more.
-It also happens through weekly cross-cultural gatherings and other seasonal holiday events we share throughout the year.

 2: Do you have questions?
 Like where to find different things?
 What to do if you feel sick or have an emergency?